Cardiacman13/Architect/README.md

 - [OpenRGB](https://github.com/CalcProgrammer1/OpenRGB)
 - Thanks to the [GLF Discord](https://discord.gg/6t4REDETJd) for the numerous tests and feedback.
 - Huge thanks to [wmemcpy](https://github.com/wmemcpy) for all his work on this project.
+- Thanks to [Skythrew](https://github.com/Skythrew) for his work on the French translation.